Avoid these 5 Common Mistakes When Applying for Your AFSL

 • Financial Resources: Policies and procedures for managing financial resources are needed to demonstrate your capacity to maintain adequate financial resources to operate your AFSL.

-These documented policies and procedures are not merely formalities; they are tangible evidence of your organisational competence and commitment to meeting your ongoing statutory obligations as an AFS licensee.
+These documented policies and procedures are tangible evidence of your preparedness, and you must be able to describe and attest to them within your online application to demonstrate your commitment to meeting ongoing statutory obligations.

 Mistake 5: Poor Communication and Responsiveness to ASIC Enquiries